UniFormal/uniformal.github.io/doc/language/implicit.md

 def. m | def. m'| ax.| m;m'  |

 Note that the composition is defined if i or j is or if i is a realization (which can be treated as if defined from outside S).
 And the composition is a realization iff j is.

 In particular, in the two cases where T occurs in the definiens of the composition, the resulting declaration is a defined realization.
-This is necessary because the definiens is only total at the end of T.
+This is necessary because the definiens refers to T, i.e., another realization into T, and therefore is only total at the end of T.
-Thus, the generated declaration may be used in subsequent declarations only if it is defined for its arguments.
+Thus, the generated declaration may be applied to an expression from R in subsequent declarations only if it is already defined for its argument at that point.
+This is critical to avoid unintended cyclic reasoning, where a realization of S immediately generates a defined realization of R and then later declarations use that access to R in order to define S.

-We do not have to consider the cases where i or j is a defined realization because:
+But we do not have to consider the cases where i or j is a defined realization because:
 * A defined realization in a finished theory acts in the same way as a defined include.
 So if i is defined, it does not matter if it is axiomatic or assertive.
 * j is the include that we are flattening.
 There is no use for j to be a defined realization in practice as defined realizations are only introduced during flattening.